Oakley Sound Systems' FAQ

 GBP is called 'pounds sterling' on the money markets.
 It is not affiliated to the Euro in any way.

 100 pence make 1GBP.
-So 6-50GBP is six pounds and fifty pence.
+So 6.50GBP is six pounds and fifty pence.

 Where on Earth is the United Kingdom?

 Not quite a FAQ, but I have had it asked a few times now.
-The UK is England, Scotland, Wales and Northern Ireland.
+The UK is currently England, Scotland, Wales and Northern Ireland.
 Great Britain is just England, Scotland and Wales.
-The UK lies north of France in Europe, but is not connected to mainland Europe.
-The English Channel separates us from France.
+The word 'great' in Great Britain originally comes from an early designation of it being the larger of the two main land masses that form the British Isles.

 Where do I get all the other parts for the project?